hannesdelbeke/modelChecker/README.md

 - MacOS by double clicking *install_mac* file.
 - Linux open shell and execute *install_linux.sh* file.

-Note: on MacOS and Linux you may need set execution permissions the installer file.
+Note: on MacOS and Linux you may need to set execution permissions the installer file.
 Ex. *chmod +x install_linux.sh*

 #### Manual installation